hokkaido/mas/README.md

 #### Train classifier

-We have experimented with multiple classifiers, documented is the XlNet one:
+We have experimented with multiple classifiers, an example is provided for training one based on XLNet:

+    ./examples/train-selector.sh

+This will train a classifier and periodically check

+You can look at the progress with tensorboar

 #### Use classifier to constrain test set